Brendan Rodgers Preview, Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 18th in the league.
+- The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 17th in the league.

-- The Dodgers' 4.08 team ERA ranks 13th across all league pitching staffs.
+- The Dodgers have a 4.07 team ERA that ranks 13th among all MLB pitching staffs.

-- In his last appearance on Friday, the right-hander threw 4 2/3 innings against the San Francisco Giants, giving up one earned run without surrendering a hit.
+- The left-hander last appeared in relief on Saturday, when he threw 3 2/3 innings against the San Francisco Giants, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.